What is Governance?

 Winterberry Faculty Council

-All Winterberry teachers are members of the Faculty Council (FC).
+All Winterberry teachers are members of the Winterberry Faculty Council (WFC).
 Members are not elected, but they participate in school governance as part of their duties.
-The FC’s serves as expert guides on pedagogy and Waldorf methodology in the school’s governance, rather than as community representatives.
-The FC meetings are part of faculty workloads and may involve confidential information, thus, the meetings are not generally open to the public.
+The WFC’s serves as expert guides on pedagogy and Waldorf methodology in the school’s governance, rather than as community representatives.
+The WFC meetings are part of faculty workloads and may involve confidential information, thus, the meetings are not generally open to the public.
 However, written testimony, suggestions, and other input can be submitted to any class teacher for discussion by the Faculty Council.